 The automatic timer unlocked the night security gate as Kat drove up to the parking garage.
 Good, she thought.
 At least no one's been able to drive in ahead of me.
 Now if I can just get back out before they open the rest of the building.

-Making her way through the dimly lit halls, Kat smiled as she remembered raising her gown and lying belly-to-belly with Maria the evening before, all in the hope that Maria would feel the baby kick, just as she had.
+While making her way through the dimly lit halls, Kat smiled as she remembered raising her gown and lying belly-to-belly with Maria the evening before, hoping Maria could feel the baby kick, just as she had.

 When Kat arrived at her desk, she found the medical insurance forms and final paycheck, as expected.
 There was also an envelope from Amy, emblazoned with the words "I'm Proud of You."